MarielHamson/mr-robogers/README.md

 ## Description

-_This project will take user submitted numbers and return a list of all numbers from zero to that number (integers only) and also employ a substition code based on replacing certain numbers with robot-sounding words.
+_This project will take user submitted numbers and return a list of all numbers from zero to that number (inclusive, integers only) and also employ a substition code based on replacing certain numbers with robot-sounding words.
 This project was completed for Epicodus code camp to showcase Arrays and Looping.
 Here are the specs:_

 ---